The Oral-B Pro 5000 is a good electric toothbrush and at the right price is still a good purchase.

 - Better value options exist (see other choices)

-We’ve included a live comparison of US retailers below, and it’s always worth checking out eBay.
+But we’ve included a live comparison of US retailers below, and it’s always worth checking out eBay for deals.

 And now for a bit more detail….

 The Pro 5000 is also known as the SmartSeries 5000, because it was one of the first electric toothbrushes to have Bluetooth, therefore making it ‘smart’.